 I served 13 years as the first appointed Director of Litigation at the U.S. National Archives and Records Administration, and prior to that as a trial attorney and senior counsel at the U.S. Department of Justice.
-I continue to serve on the Adjunct Faculty of the University of Maryland’s College of Information Studies, where I teach a graduate level seminar on e-discovery in the U.S. to PhDs and Masters degree candidates in information science.
+I continue to serve on the Adjunct Faculty of the University of Maryland’s College of Information Studies, where I have taught a graduate level seminar on e-discovery in the U.S. to PhDs and Masters degree candidates in information science.
 As part of The Sedona Conference, I have served as Co-Chair of the Steering Committee of Working Group 1 (Electronic Document Retention and Production), and as an Editor-in-Chief of The Sedona Conference Best Practices Commentary on the Use of Search and Information Retrieval Practices in E-Discovery (2007; 2013), The Sedona Conference Commentary on Achieving Quality in the E-Discovery Process (2009; 2013), The Sedona Conference Commentary on Finding the Hidden ROI in Information Assets (2011), and on the Editorial Drafting Team of The Sedona Conference Commentary on Information Governance (2013).
 I was a founding coordinator of the TREC Legal Track, an international research project evaluating search and retrieval methods used in ediscovery sponsored by the National Institute of Standards and Technology, and served as coordinator of the Track between 2006 and 2009.
 I also helped found the international “DESI Workshop” series, a unique forum for academics and lawyers to discuss issues of mutual interest involving e-discovery, information retrieval, and artificial intelligence.
-I currently serve on the advisory boards of the Georgetown Law Center Advanced E-Discovery Institute, the ARMA IGP Certification Board, and the Cardozo Data Law Initiative.
+I currently serve on the advisory boards of the Georgetown Law Center Advanced E-Discovery Institute, and the Cardozo Data Law Initiative.
 I have also served on the Board of Directors of ARMA International, on the Legaltech Educational Advisory Board, and as Chair of the D.C.
 Bar Litigation Section’s E-discovery & Information Governance Committee.
 I frequently write and speak in the U.S. and internationally on subjects involving preservation of and access to electronic records.
 I edited the recently published book, Perspectives on Predictive Coding And Other Advanced Search Methods for the Legal Practitioner, published by the American Bar Association in 2016.
 See my full CV 765K PDF) for additional details.